powerhousepro69/videoinfox/readme.md

 <br />

 Before Update: Yty-dlp Menu.
 Valid video url in the clipboard causes Play Clipboard to blink.

-After Update: Blinking along with Play Plipboard, Download Default, Download Choose and Self Destruct
+After Update: Blinking along with Play Clipboard, Download Default, Download Choose and Self Destruct
 <br />

 They are all available options with a valid video url in the clipboard.